JarbasAl/LILACS/lilacs/blog/2-LILACS-reasoning.md

 In this example, drug1, drug2 and drug3 Classes have changed!
 The reasoner deduced that drug2 is an Association Drug, and that drug3 is a Placebo.

 This step will be automatically performed by lilacs when committing something to long term memory to ensure consistency

+We may want to perform some reasoning on our own, lilacs also provides some tools for this

+Forward Reasoning

+– Input: rules + data
+– Output: extended data
+– Starts with available facts
+– Uses rules to derive new facts (which can be stored) – Stops when there is nothing else to be derived

+Backward Reasoning

+– Input: rules + data + hypothesis (statement)
+– Output: Statement is true / Statement is false
+– Goes backwards from the hypothesis to the set of axioms (our data ) – If it can find the path to the original axioms, then the hypothesis is true (otherwise false)

 Other option we have to perform reasoning is the EYE reasoner